Last updated: 21st November 2020

 Tokyo’s Temples & Shrines

 There are many temples in Tokyo, and we went to quite a few along the way.
-Sensoji Temple, stands out, as it’s Tokyo’s oldest and probably most iconic shrine.
+Sensoji Temple stands out as it’s Tokyo’s oldest and probably most iconic shrine.
 It’s beautifully detailed.
 The smell is captivating too as dozens of incense sticks burn and people waft the smoke towards them which is believed to have healing powers.

 Before you enter a shrine show respect by washing your hands in water at the purification fountain with one of the ladles provided.